ismaia/bturntable/README.md

  ![AF180](images/af180-1.jpg)

-When my nice yellow philips vinyl turntable (AF180) broke I was very sad and decided to fix it, but instead of fixing the old electronic components I had an idea: why not connect my turntable to a Bluetooth speaker ?
+When my nice yellow philips vinyl turntable (AF180) broke I was very sad and decided to fix it, The motor circuit was still working properly but the audio speaker and the volume were broken. but instead of fixing the old electronic components I had an idea: why not connect my turntable to a Bluetooth speaker ?

 Turntable devices can be adapted with a [RIAA phono preamplifier](http://sound.whsites.net/project06.htm)  who is a perfect match but these modules are usually expensive